 There's a Place in Technology for Your Teen

 The second edition of Charles Eaton’s book, How to Launch Your Teen’s Career in Technology: A Parent’s Guide to the T in STEM Education is now available in English, Spanish and Kindle versions with a companion podcast.
-Eaton is the CEO of Creating IT Futures, and executive vice president of social innovation for CompTIA.
+As an award-winning author, Eaton is also the CEO of Creating IT Futures, and executive vice president of social innovation for CompTIA.

 “It’s tempting to see educators and technical trainers as the answer to launching your teen’s career in technology,” said Todd Thibodeaux, CEO of CompTIA.
 “But the secret isn’t just creating curriculum but creating inspiration.
 And not just in children, but in parents, too.”

 “Our research, Teen Views on Tech Careers, shows that, in terms of advice on college and careers, teens rely on parents 2-to-1 over any other source, including teachers and friends,” said Eaton.
 In line with these findings, Eaton provides parents and other readers with practical counsel and resources in the T in STEM guide:

 - Defining the role of a “technologist” in varied businesses and industries at companies large and small around the globe.